• Skip to content

 Stress and Adrenal Support

-Aloe vera is an adaptogen, which is a substance that can increase the body’s resilience to different types of stress, including physical and emotional stress.
-Often, ongoing stress, or even an acutely stressful situation, opens the door to autoimmune disorders.
-Many of my clients have noticed that their thyroid symptoms began after experiencing a particularly stressful period in their life.
+I see aloe vera as an adaptogen, as it possesses adaptogenic qualities, meaning it can increase the body’s resilience to different types of stress.
+Ongoing stress — or even an acutely stressful situation — can open the door to autoimmune disorders.
+[36] Many of my clients have noticed that their thyroid symptoms began after experiencing a particularly stressful period in their life.

-An existing or recent diagnosis of Hashimoto’s can further the stress response, leading to a decrease in sleep quality, blood sugar imbalances, and added emotional stress – all of which are factors that can wreak havoc on our adrenals, which help us respond to stress, yet often take the biggest hit when we are overwhelmed.
-In order to fully heal, we must turn down our stress response (also known as our fight-or-flight response).
+An existing or recent diagnosis of Hashimoto’s can be stressful (I know it was for me!).
+This kind of emotional stress often leads to a decrease in sleep quality and blood sugar imbalances – both of which are additional factors that can wreak havoc on our adrenals.
+Our adrenals are meant to help us respond to stress, yet often take the biggest hit when we are overwhelmed.
+[37]

-For this reason, adaptogens such as aloe, which improve our resilience to stressful situations, are great to add when one’s adrenals are feeling overwhelmed – and addressing adrenal issues can, in turn, help reverse many symptoms of Hashimoto’s!
+For this reason, aloe, which can improve our resilience to stressful situations, is great to add when one’s adrenals are feeling overwhelmed – and addressing adrenal issues can, in turn, help reverse many symptoms of Hashimoto’s!
 (Read more about adaptogens and adrenal health.)

 Blood Sugar Balance